Loss-Controlling Calibration for Predictive Models: Inductive Conformal Prediction and Conformal Loss-Controlling Prediction

 Different from ICP, the purpose of CLCP is to build predictors with loss-controlling guarantee as formula (\ref{formula_1}), whose approach is inspired by conformal risk control \cite{angelopoulos2022conformal}.
 CLCP starts with a set-valued function $C_{\lambda}: \mathcal{X} \rightarrow \mathcal{Y}'$ with a parameter $\lambda \in \Lambda$, where $\Lambda$ is a discrete set of possible real values of $\lambda$ such as from $0$ to $1$ with step size of $0.01$. $\mathcal{Y}'$ denotes some space of sets.
 For example, $\mathcal{Y}'$ can be the power set of $\mathcal{Y}$ for single-label classification and can be equal to $\mathcal{Y}$ for binary image segmentation.
 This set-valued function $C_{\lambda}$ needs to satisfy the following nesting property introduced in \cite{bates2021distribution}:

 Here we give an example of constructing the prediction set $C_{\lambda}$ for classification problem with $K$ classes.
-Suppose $f: \mathcal{X} \rightarrow [0,1]^K$ is a classifier trained on training data with the $i$th output being the estimation of the probability of the $i$th class.
-Then CLCP can construct the prediction set as
+With the same meanings of $f$ and $f_k$ mentioned in Section II-A, CLCP can construct the prediction set as

 which satisfies the nesting property of formula (\ref{formula_3}).

 In addition, for each realization of response $y$, the loss function $L: \mathcal{Y} \times \mathcal{Y}' \rightarrow \mathcal{R}$ considered in CLCP should respect the following monotone property or nesting property: